-To run cobaya from a Python interpreter, simply do
+To run cobaya from a Python script or interpreter, simply do

 from cobaya.run import run updated_info, sampler = run(your_input)

-your_input is a Python dictionary (for how to create one, see From a Python interpreter).
+your_input is a Python dictionary, yaml file name or yaml text (for how to create one, see From a Python interpreter).

 To run cobaya with MPI in this case, save your script to some file and run